rask-project/rask-core/README.md

 # Rask Core
-This library implements an event loop, which allows the execution of timers on pseudo-threads and resources for signals and slots.
+This library implements an event loop, which allows the execution of timers on pseudo-threads and resources for signals and slots for Arduino.